Cache Valley Historical Society records

 Immediate Source of Acquisition

 The original materials in this collection were donated to USU Special Collections in batches between the years of 1976 and 1981 by the Cache Valley Historical Society, represented by S. George Ellsworth.
-The most recent batches of materials were donated between 2003 and 2005 by Marie Christensen and in 2008 by Daniel Davis and Kent Christensen.
+The most recent batches of materials were donated between 2003 and 2005 by Marie Christensen, in 2008 by Daniel Davis and Kent Christensen, and in 2024 by Scott Bushman and Jennifer Duncan.

 Processing Information